Pros and Cons of Being a Radiology Nurse + Salary + Steps to Become

 Below you will find the top 10 pros and cons of being a radiology nurse + salary + steps to become salary so you can decide if this is a career path you should walk down.

-What Does A Radiology Nurse Do?
+What Does a Radiology Nurse Do?

 So, I am sure the first question you have is, what does a radiology nurse do?
 Well, a radiology nurse is a registered nurse who works in the field of diagnostic imaging.
 This includes working with patients who are undergoing radiologic procedures such as x-rays, MRI, and CT scans to name a few.
 Other duties of a radiological nurse include: